Skip to main content

 How Andrew W Mellon Foundation Compares

-Andrew W Mellon Foundation directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 68/100 is 6 points below the Education category average.
-The organization holds 147.3 months of operating reserves, indicating strong financial stability.
+Andrew W Mellon Foundation earns a NonprofitTruth efficiency grade of D (42/100).
+That is 22 points below the Education category average.
+The organization holds 147.3 months of operating reserves, indicating strong financial cushion.

 Financials